tommybobbins/expert-octo-succotash/README.md

-# expert-octo-succotash
+# expert-octo-succotash (Work In Progress, do not use).
-ECS, EFS and Grafana PoC
+ECS, EFS and Grafana PoC.
+Not currently writing to /var/lib/grafana on the EFS share, need to fix this.

 This error is because the VPC is IPv6 enabled, so the security groups and EFS also need to be considered.